-Speed-density and specific flow-density results are presented for each of the three cases.
+Speed-density and specific flow-density results for the Zhang and Seyfried experiment are presented for each of the three cases.
 In these curves, the data is presented over time intervals when "steady-state" conditions have been reached.
 The gray points represent all the calculated speed-density pairs for all corridors.

 Figure 7.
-Speed-density results for Zhang and Seyfried experiment with measured speed-density input and uniform velocity distribution 1.55 ± 0.18 m/s.
+Speed-Density results with measured speed-density input and uniform velocity distribution 1.55 ± 0.18 m/s.